MixinNetwork/developers.mixin.one/developers-docs/docs/introduction.md

 Mixin Applications are applications that use the Mixin Network.
 It could be a website, an App, a messenger bot, or any other form of application that uses Mixin API or interacts with Kernel.

 :::info
-Mixin Application uses the Mixin API, a API set that provides the interface for the Mixin Mainnet, simplifys the development of Mixin.
+Mixin Application uses the Mixin API, an API set that provides the interface for the Mixin Mainnet, simplifies the development of Mixin.
 Please read [Mixin API Reference](api/guide) for more details.
 :::

 ### Messenger Bot